glasgowm148/ergonaut-handbook/Guides/yield/Arbitrage.md

 ## Introduction to Arbitrage on Ergo and CEXs

-Arbitrage involves capitalizing on the price differences of the same asset across different markets.
+At its core, arbitrage involves buying an asset in one market where the price is low and simultaneously selling it in another market where the price is higher.
+This difference in price allows for risk-adjusted profits after accounting for transaction and transfer fees.
+Arbitrage opportunities arise due to inefficiencies in the markets, and they often exist for a short period.

 In Ergo's ecosystem and across centralized exchanges, these opportunities are plentiful due to market inefficiencies and liquidity variations.
 This guide covers the basics and introduces you to leveraging both DeFi and CEX offerings for arbitrage.

 ### Key Arbitrage Strategies on Ergo